Xirt/Pic-O/README.md

 http://localhost:8080
 ```

-You should see the Pic-O login screen and be able to log in with the user "admin@mydomain.com" and password "password".
-Don't forget to change them from the administration panel!
+You should see the Pic-O setup screen allowing you to create an initial admin account.
+Once created, you will be redirected to the login screen.

 ### Option 2: Use the prebuilt Docker image
 If you prefer a faster, ready-made deployment, you can use the published image on Docker Hub.